neverset123/DataModeling/README.md

 ### storage
 Azure Data Lake Gen 2 ( has been integrated into blob storage with hierarchical namespace)
-- Incorporates and extends Azure Blob Storage.
+- Incorporates and extends Azure Blob Storage
 - Hierarchical namespaces to enable the better organization of information
-- The entire structure is accessible using Hadoop compatible APIs.
+- The entire structure is accessible using Hadoop compatible APIs

 Delta Lake
 ![](docs/delta_lake.PNG)